The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 Who served longest as Speaker of the House?

-Sam Rayburn of Texas, with 17 years and 2 months of cumulative service across three speakerships between 1940 and 1961, per the House Office of the Historian.
+Sam Rayburn of Texas, with 17 years, 2 months, and 2 days of cumulative service across three speakerships between 1940 and 1961, per the House Office of the Historian.
 Tip O'Neill holds the record for consecutive service at 10 years (1977-1987).

 Counting all top party leadership posts, who leads?